Cortex Analyst

 Cost considerations

 The credit rate usage for Cortex Analyst is based on the number of messages processed as outlined in the Snowflake Service Consumption Table.
-A single message represents a request and response pair.
-Note that only successful responses (HTTP 200) are counted.
+Only successful responses (HTTP 200) are counted.
+The number of tokens in each message does not affect cost.

 Note